- For many companies, adopting the bleeding edge of AI technology has become high priority.

 AI can span anything from non-linear regression (familiar to anyone who’s taken year 10 maths class!) to machine learning, to a virtual agent that might connect with your customers using human mannerisms.
 When it comes to AI, embracing the newest technology isn’t half as important as using the right technique for the right business problem — despite what the tech pundits might have you believe.

-Unlock the value of your existing data
+of your existing data

 Rather than squandering money and resources on technology that might be irrelevant for your business, it’s worth considering the less-hyped aspects of AI.